- Key messages

 - To check if you have coronavirus symptoms and for advice on what to do if you have go to NHS 111 online.

 - There is guidance from Public Health England for everyone and for young people on shielding people most likely to get unwell if they catch coronavirus.
-These are available in easy read versions and other languages.

 - The NHS 24 website has guidance about when to call the NHS 111 service.